 So you learned 100 numbers

-As you can see from all the examples provided in the lesson, Spanish numbers 20-100 and actually all numbers in the language are really useful for many different purposes.
-It often takes years for kids to learn numbers from 1 to 100 in Spanish, although for some reason they really like counting things and that helps a lot in their learning process somehow.
-Make sure you also find situations in which you can use Spanish numbers and use the languages.
-No examples will make you learn better than the ones you can create.
-Just before you go, test yourself with the quiz below. ¡Buena suerte!¡Hasta pronto!
+As you can see from all the examples provided in the lesson, numbers in Spanish 20-100 and actually all numbers in the language are really useful for many different purposes.
+It often takes years for kids to learn numbers from 1 to 100.
+Constant practice is the key to master this topic.
+Make sure you also find real situations in which you can use Spanish numbers.
+Our example should guide you to create your own.
+Before you go, test yourself with the quiz below. ¡Buena suerte! ¡Hasta pronto!

 Vocabulary quiz: Numbers in Spanish 20 – 100